 The western portion of the state plays host to Chimney Rock State Park.
 Along with providing pet-friendly hiking trails, including Four Seasons trail and Skyline trail, the park features Hickory Nut Falls, a 404-foot waterfall.
 During a visit to this nature spot, search for the ominous-looking Devil's Head at the beginning of Skyline Trail, take a rock climbing excursion and head to the Opera Box lookout for some of the best views of Lake Lure and Hickory Nut Gorge.

 For a more leisurely activity, mosey over to scenic Asheville.
 Every summer, the Montford Park Players host outdoor performances at the Hazel Robinson Amphitheatre.
-Keep your pup leashed while you enjoy free Shakespeare plays such as The Tempest and Macbeth on Friday, Saturday and Sunday evenings.
+Keep your pup leashed while you enjoy free Shakespeare plays such as Hamlet and Much Ado About Nothing on Friday, Saturday and Sunday evenings.

 Whether the shore is whispering your name or the mountains are beckoning, answer the call with a trip to North Carolina.
 With fly fishing spots, waterfall hikes and rock climbing opportunities, there’s no shortage of outdoor adventures for you and man’s best friend to take in the Old North State.